MaxJLerman/node-express-mongodb-bootcamp/natours/README.md

 ]
 ```

-To query tours with a price less than 500 **or** a rating greater than or equal to 4.8, use the command below:
+To query tours with a price less than 500 **OR** a rating greater than or equal to 4.8, use the command below:

 ```
 natours-test> db.tours.find({ $or: [ { price: { $lt: 500 } }, { rating: { $gte: 4.8 } } ] })